Runaway Horses: Isao's circle (ch. 11-14)

 After school, Isao and two schoolfriends (Izutsu and Sagara) go to the boarding-house of a right-wing army officer, Lieutenant Hori.
 (It is Kitazaki's—the same inn that appeared in Spring Snow.)
-Isao boldly announces his intention of organising a "Showa League" and voices extreme sentiments for which Hori expresses sympathy, although the lieutenant become tense when Isao asks direct questions about Hori's connections to men involved in the May 15 Incident.
+Isao boldly announces his intention of organising a "Showa League" and voices extreme sentiments for which Hori expresses sympathy, although the lieutenant becomes tense when Isao asks direct questions about Hori's connections to men involved in the May 15 Incident.
 The three boys stay until 9pm, listening to him discuss current affairs.
 Isao lends him The League of the Divine Wind.

 On Sunday morning in July, Isao conducts a kendo practice for young boys in the drill hall of the neighbourhood police station.
 While a detective called Tsuboi talks to him, four Communists are brought to the prison, and Isao feels a stab of envy.
 Iinuma runs an "Academy of Patriotism" in a wing of his large house in Hongō.
 We learn about what happened to Iinuma and Miné between 1914 and 1932, and meet the 40-year-old student named Sawa.
 After Master Kaido's Sunday lecture, Isao shows his two schoolfriends a map of Tokyo, suggesting an air-raid on the areas he has coloured in purple.
 Later on they have dinner with Makiko at her house, and the four discuss who in Japan most deserves assassination.
 Isao names Kurahara.
 Makiko has kept the lilies Isao brought from Izagawa Shrine a month ago, and hands them one each.

 Isao visits Hori at the garrison.
 Hori expresses irritation with Isao's hot-headed talk.
 During kendo practice, he is impressed with Isao's abilities, and proposes taking him to an audience with Prince Harunori Toin, the military royal for whom Satoko had been intended.